Samuel-Carnell/react-with-rxjs/docs/api/hooks/use-state-observable.md

 :::

 :::tip Shorthand Alias
-This hook can also be called with a shorthand alias `useState$`.
+This hook can be called with the shorthand alias `useState$`.
 :::